Hepatitis C is a Major Global Public Health Problem!

 HVC seminar 3-4 November 2016, Paris, France

-The second day will take place in a venue of the first drug consumption room (DCR) in France (to be opened in October), and will highlight the concept and approach of DCR’s and presenting results of a survey on hcv awareness in drug consumption rooms worldwide, carried out by SidneyMSIC and the Drug Consumption Room Network.
+The second day took place in a venue of the first drug consumption room (DCR) in France and highlighted the concept and approach of DCR’s, also on regard of HCV.

 The time to foster a unified global response